semaphore-protocol/website/versioned_docs/version-V2/technical-reference/circuits.md

 ## Proof of membership

-The circuit hashes the hash of the identity nullifier and the identity trapdoor to generate an identity commitment.
+The circuit hashes the hash of the identity nullifier with the identity trapdoor to generate an identity commitment.
 Then, it verifies the proof of membership against the Merkle root and the identity commitment.

 **Private inputs:**